 If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

-What is a sprain?
+What is an ankle sprain?

 The signs of an ankle sprain can include: